 Vegetation: The Preferred Alternative would clear minimal vegetation, primarily maintained lawn, for the construction of the communications facility, munitions access road, B414 hangar access road, and LOX equipment storage shelter.
 No tree removal is anticipated.
-Following the demolition of B208, B209, B210, B403, B405, and B206, any areas not being redeveloped would be seeded and landscaped.
+Following the demolition of B208, B209, B210, B403, B405, and B206, any areas not being redeveloped would be seeded and landscaped using native vegetation to the extent feasible.
 Therefore, the existing vegetation at the proposed project sites would not substantially change under the Preferred Alternative.
 The base would remain a mostly developed area, with heavily altered vegetation from development, construction, landscaping, and other disturbances.
 Therefore, the Preferred Alternative would have long-term, negligible impacts to vegetation within the ROI.